 Prior to passing the Introductory Exam, students should take the normal course load of at least nine credit hours in courses at the 600 level and above, not counting the department seminar.
 Students conducting research should also register for the appropriate number of credits for 553.800 Dissertation Research that when combined with the course credit hours will total at least 20 credit hours per term.
 Students who have not passed the real analysis part of the Introductory Exam are required to take EN.553.701 Real Analysis: Preparation for the PhD Introductory Examination at the first opportunity.
 Students must also register for and attend the weekly department seminar 553.801.
 (Students enrolled part-time in this stage of the PhD program may have different registration requirements and should seek guidance from the Academic Program Coordinator and their faculty advisor.)

-Students conducting research should register for the appropriate number of credits for 553.800 Dissertation Research which, when combined with course credit hours, will total at least 20 credit hours per term.
+After passing the Introductory Exam, students conducting research should register for the appropriate number of credits for 553.800 Dissertation Research which, when combined with course credit hours, will total at least 20 credit hours per term.
 Students must also register for and attend the weekly department seminar 553.801.
 (Students enrolled part-time in this stage of the PhD program may have different registration requirements and should seek guidance from the Academic Program Coordinator and their faculty advisor.)

 In consultation with his or her advisor, each student will develop a program of proposed coursework.
 This program should not be thought of as a firm contract but as a basis for planning; typically it will need to be updated from time to time.